safi50/OptiGuard-Automated-Glaucoma-Detection/README.md

 1. G1020 Dataset : https://www.kaggle.com/datasets/arnavjain1/glaucoma-datasets
 2. SMDG Dataset : https://www.kaggle.com/datasets/deathtrooper/multichannel-glaucoma-benchmark-dataset

-## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-You are free to use, distribute, and share this work for non-commercial purposes under the following conditions:
-- **Attribution:** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-- **NonCommercial:** You may not use the material for commercial purposes.
-- **NoDerivatives:** If you remix, transform, or build upon the material, you may not distribute the modified material.

 ## Note:
 This project was successfully completed with contributions from: